Knowledge-Aware Procedural Text Understanding with Multi-Stage Training: Introduction

 As for the challenge of data insufficiency, we propose to enrich the training procedure using Wikipedia paragraphs based on text retrieval.
-Inspired by the great success of pre-training models \cite{devlin2019bert}, we propose a multi-stage training schema for BERT encoders.
+Inspired by the great success of ``pre-train then fine-tune'' procedure of BERT models \cite{devlin2019bert}, we propose a multi-stage training schema for BERT encoders.
 Specifically, we simulate the writing style of procedural text to retrieve similar paragraphs from Wikipedia.
-Compared to existing datasets, such Wiki paragraphs are usually longer, more scientific procedural texts and contain more details about similar topics.
+Compared to paragraphs in existing datasets, such Wiki paragraphs are usually longer, more scientific procedural texts and contain more details about similar topics.
 We expect the BERT model learn to better encode procedural text through fine-tuning on this expanded procedural text corpus.
 Thus, we train the BERT encoder for an additional language modeling fine-tuning phase with modified masked language model (MLM) objective, before further fine-tuning the whole model on the target dataset.
 We also conduct a similar multi-stage training schema on ConceptNet knowledge modeling where we adopt another BERT encoder.

-To sum up, we introduce our \textbf{K}n\textbf{O}wledge-\textbf{A}ware procedura\textbf{L} text underst\textbf{A}nding (\textsc{KoaLa}) model, which incorporates commonsense knowledge from ConceptNet and is trained with a multi-stage schema.
+Based on the above approaches, we introduce our \textbf{K}n\textbf{O}wledge-\textbf{A}ware procedura\textbf{L} text underst\textbf{A}nding (\textsc{KoaLa}) model, which effectively incorporates knowledge from external knowledge bases, ConceptNet and Wikipedia. \textsc{KoaLa} infuses commonsense knowledge from ConceptNet during decoding and is trained with a multi-stage schema using an expanded corpus from Wikipedia.
 For evaluation, our main experiments on ProPara dataset show that \textsc{KoaLa} reaches state-of-the-art results.
 Besides, auxiliary experiments on Recipes dataset also demonstrate the advantage of our model over strong baselines.
-The ablation test and case study further show the effectiveness of the proposed methods, which makes \textsc{KoaLa} a more knowledgeable procedural text ``reader".
+The ablation tests and case studies further show the effectiveness of the proposed methods, which makes \textsc{KoaLa} a more knowledgeable procedural text ``reader''.